DeanJain/JavaBigdata/GCP.md

 - Charges against missed service-level agreements
 - Network connectivity charges, such as those for a dedicated connection between an on-premises data center and Google Cloud

+#### MIGRATION SERVICES AND TOOLS
+Migrations typically require the transfer of large volumes of data and depends on:

+- Volume of data
+- Network bandwidth
+- Workflow time constraints on data transfer
+- Location of data

+* Google Transfer Service - allows for the transfer of data from an HTTP/S location, an AWS S3 bucket, or a Cloud Storage bucket
+* gsutil command-line utility
+* Google Transfer Appliance
+* Third-party vendors

+#### Migration Planning
+- Integrating cloud services with existing systems
+- Migrating systems and data
+- License mapping
+- Network management planning
+- Testing and proof-of-concept development

+##### five-step migration planning:
+* Assessment
+* Pilot
+* Data migration
+* Application migration
+* Optimization

+#### GCP SDK COMPONENTS

+gcloud: A command-line tool for interacting with most GCP services
+gsutil: A command-line tool for working with Cloud Storage
+bq: A command-line tool for working with BigQuery

 ### Google Architect Certification Case Studies: